-For the 2005/6 Australian-region season, TSR will be: (1) Issuing monthly updated deterministic forecasts through to early December for Australian-region tropical storm and severe tropical cyclone numbers and for Australian tropical storm strike numbers; (2) Issuing forecasts in early November and early December for the basin and Australian landfalling ACE indices.
-The ACE index reflects a combination of intensity and duration for all storms each season and may be linked more closely to total losses and disruption than is the number of tropical storms or severe tropical cyclones making landfall; (3) Issuing probabilistic forecasts for the numbers of basin and landfalling tropical storms; (4) Introducing storm forecast strike probabilities out to 5 days lead and automatic storm alert e-mails to the features of the TSR Tropical Storm Tracker.
+For the 2007/8 Australian-region season, TSR will be: (1) Issuing monthly updated deterministic forecasts through to early December for Australian-region tropical storm and severe tropical cyclone numbers and for Australian tropical storm strike numbers; (2) Issuing forecasts in early November and early December for the basin ACE index.
+The ACE index reflects a combination of intensity and duration for all storms each season and may be linked more closely to total losses and disruption than is the number of tropical storms or severe tropical cyclones; (3) Issuing probabilistic forecasts for the numbers of basin and landfalling tropical storms; (4) Issuing forecast storm windspeed and accumulated rainfall probabilities out to 5 days lead through the TSR Tropical Storm Tracker; (5) Issuing automatic storm e-mail alerts with an option for users to select their preferred windspeed and probability thresholds for an alert to be triggered.